smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

 In a step away from the general pattern of keeping fluent client capabilities in line with Smithy client capabilities, creating presigned URLs directly from the Smithy client will not be supported.
 This is for two reasons:
-- Presigned URLs are not currently a Smithy concept.
 - The Smithy client is not code generated, so adding a method to do presigning would apply to all operations, but not all operations can be presigned.
+- Presigned URLs are not currently a Smithy concept ([although this may change soon](https://github.com/awslabs/smithy/pull/897)).

+The result of calling `presigned()` is an `http::Request<()>` so that the request method and additional signing headers are also made available.
+This is necessary since there are some presignable POST operations that require the signature to be in the headers rather than the query.

 **Note:** Presigning *needs* to be `async` because the underlying credentials provider used to sign the request *may* need to make service calls to acquire the credentials.